rajesh15mhatre/AWS/AWS_10_Route_53.md

 - Create an alias record:
    - Goto hosted zone give record name (**myalias**.example.com)
    - select record type = A
-   - turn alias on using toggle button
+   - turn the alias ON using the toggle button
-   - Select route traffic type from list - alias to app load balancer
+   - Select route traffic type from the list - alias to the app load balancer
      - select region -> load app balancer
-   - we have option to evaluate health as it's ALB
+   - we have the option to evaluate health as it's ALB
    - Create record
- - Incase you just want to redirect your main domain ex example.com use alias/Cname wll not work
+ - In case you just want to redirect your main domain ex example.com using alias/CNAME wll not work
    - Goto hosted zone keep record name blank (example.com)
    - select record type = A
-   - turn alias on using toggle button
+   - turn the alias ON using the toggle button
-   - Select route traffic type from list - alias to app load balancer
+   - Select route traffic type from the list - alias to the app load balancer
      - select region -> load app balancer
-   - we have option to evaluate health as it's ALB
+   - we have the option to evaluate health as it's ALB
    - Create record

 ## 108. Routing Policy - simple